joroto/joroto/README.md

 Hi there.
 <br />

-### I'm Georgi, currently a first year student at SoftUni and an aspiring software developer.
+### I am Georgi, currently a first year student at SoftUni and an aspiring software developer.

 <br />